 The Evolution of Mortgage Lending Partnerships

 Historical lending relied on transactional relationships among lenders, agents, and service providers.
 Today's environment, with denial rates exceeding 12% industry-wide, demands sophisticated approaches addressing the complete qualification spectrum.
+Understanding the loan readiness framework that sets borrowers up for success is essential for any partnership model.
 Modern partnerships optimize outcomes rather than merely delivering services.

 Understanding Loan Readiness Partnership Models